Heat detector: Rate-of-rise heat detectors

-Rate-of-Rise (ROR) heat detectors operate on a rapid rise in element temperature of 6.7° to 8.3°C (12° to 15°F) increase per minute, irrespective of the starting temperature.
+Rate-of-Rise (ROR) heat detectors operate on a rapid rise in element temperature of 6.7 to 8.3°C (12.1 to 14.9°F) increase per minute, irrespective of the starting temperature.
 This type of heat detector can operate at a lower temperature fire condition than would be possible if the threshold were fixed.
 It has two heat-sensitive thermocouples or thermistors.
-One thermocouple monitors heat transferred by convection or radiation while the other responds to ambient temperature.
+One thermocouple monitors heat transferred by convection or radiation, while the other responds to ambient temperature.
 The detector responds when the first sensing element's temperature increases relative to the other.

 Rate of rise detectors may not respond to low energy release rates of slowly developing fires.
 To detect slowly developing fires combination detectors add a fixed temperature element that will ultimately respond when the fixed temperature element reaches the design threshold.

 Heat detector selection

+Heat detectors commonly have a label on them that reads 'Not a life safety device'.
+This is because heat detectors are designed to respond to elevated temperatures, which may occur too late to safely alert individuals in the event of a fast-spreading fire.
+In contrast, smoke detectors are sensitive to the presence of smoke particles in the air, providing earlier warning of fire in many cases.
+Therefore, smoke detectors are more suitable for bedrooms or in hallways outside of bedrooms where early warning is crucial for life safety.

-Heat detectors commonly have a label on them that reads "Not a life safety device".
-That is because heat detectors are not meant to replace smoke detectors in the bedrooms or in the hallway outside of the bedrooms.
-A heat detector will nonetheless notify of a fire in a kitchen or utility area, e.g., laundry room, garage, or attic, where smoke detectors should not be installed as dust or other particles would affect the smoke detector and cause false alarms.
-This will allow extra time to evacuate the building or to put out the fire, if possible.
+However, heat detectors are useful for areas like the kitchen, utility rooms (e.g., laundry room), garage, or attic, where smoke detectors may not be practical.
+In these areas, activities like cooking or the presence of dust and other particles could cause a smoke detector to trigger false alarms.
+A heat detector will provide a warning of a fire in these specific areas without being affected by non-fire related activities or particles.
+This allows extra time to evacuate the building or to put out the fire, if possible.

 Mechanical heat detectors are independent fire warning stations that—unlike smoke detectors—can be installed in any area of a home.
 Portability, ease of installation, and excellent performance and reliability make this a good choice for residential fire protection when combined with the required smoke detectors.
 Because the detectors are not interconnected, heat activation identifies the location of the fire, facilitating evacuation from the home.

-Each type of heat detector has its advantages, and it cannot be said that one type of heat detector should always be used instead of another.
-If one were to place a rate-of-rise heat detector above a large, closed oven, then every time the door is opened a nuisance alarm could be generated due to the sudden heat transient.
-In this circumstance the fixed threshold detector would probably be best.
-If a room filled with highly combustible materials is protected with a fixed heat detector, then a fast-flaming fire could exceed the alarm threshold due to thermal lag.
-In that case the rate-of-rise heat detector may be preferred.
+Advantages and Limitations of Different Types of Heat Detectors

+Each type of heat detector has its own set of advantages and limitations, making it important to select the appropriate device based on the specific requirements of the area being monitored.